-1. Possession or use of any weapon as defined in Board policy, other than those defined in 18 U.S.C. § 921, 18 U.S.C. § 930(g) (2) or § 571.010, RSMo.
+1. Possession or use of any weapon as defined in Board policy, other than those defined in 18 USC § 921, 18 USC § 930(g)(2) or § 571.010, RSMo.

-First In-school suspension, 1-180 days out-of-school suspension, or expulsion.
+First Offense In-school suspension, 1-180 days out-of-school suspension, or expulsion.
+Subsequent Offense 10-180 days out-of-school suspension or expulsion.

-2. Possession or use of a firearm as defined in 18 U.S.C. § 921 or any instrument or device defined in § 571.010, RSMo. or any instrument or device defined as a dangerous weapon in 18 U.S.C. § 930(g) (2).
+2. Possession or use of a firearm as defined in 18 USC § 921 or any instrument or device defined in § 571.010, RSMo. or any instrument or device defined as a dangerous weapon in 18 USC § 930(g)(2).

-First One (1) calendar year suspension or expulsion, unless modified by the Board upon

-Offense: recommendation by the superintendent.
+First Offense One calendar year suspension or expulsion, unless modified by the Board upon recommendation by the superintendent.
+Subsequent Offense Expulsion.

-Subsequent Expulsion.

-Refusal by the student or parent to serve after school detention (ASD) time or Saturday detention will result in the student's suspension from school for the number of days the student was to serve school detention.
+Refusal by the student or parent to serve detention will result in the student's suspension from school for the number of days the student was to serve school detention.